chevah/geck/content/tickets.rst

 Try not to upload attachments to tickets.
 When we eventually migrate away from Trac, we may find it difficult to migrate the attachments.

-* For text files, try to use the descriptions... or create a dedicate wiki page.
+* For text files, try to use the descriptions or create a dedicate wiki page.
-* For logs, errors... etc use gist.github.com .
+* For logs, errors, long code samples from test reviews, use gist.github.com.
-* For pictures and other non/text data...
-I don't know, just attach it.
+* For pictures and other non/text data, you can attach these.

 It is ok to attach screenshots as a last resort but always try to describe the issue in a way where the screenshot is not really required and where you can report a text log or text error.